logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

 ##### Point your traces exporter to logzio-otel-traces

-In the instrumentation code of your application, point the exporter to the service name defined in the previous step, for example `logzio-otel-traces.default.svc.cluster.local`.
+In the instrumentation code of your application, point the exporter to the service name defined in the previous step, for example `http://logzio-otel-traces.default.svc.cluster.local:4317`.

 ##### Run the Helm deployment code